Whether you’re selling online products or a packaged service, efficient businesses have one thing in common: great managers.

 Continue reading to find out, or click to jump to a specific section.

-Whether you’re hoping to become a manager or intrigued about what one does, managers are typically responsible for:
+Whether you’re hoping to become a manager or intrigued about what one does, managers are typically responsible for a variety of tasks.
+We cover the main ones below.

 No matter the industry you’re working in, goals are essential for success.
 After all, it’s how managers ensure their teams are meeting targets.